KWR-Water/pipepermcalc/documentation/source/tutorial.rst

 Change the tolerance, relaxation_factor and max_iterations
 ==========================================================

-When calculating the concentration in drinking water or the allowable concentration in groundwater, the calculations are iterative and it is possible to specify the tolerance, relaxation factor and maximum number of iterations.
+When calculating the concentration in drinking water or the allowable concentration in groundwater, the calculations are iterative and it is possible to specify the tolerance and maximum number of iterations.

 * The *tolerance* is the degree of acceptable error in the accuracy of the calculation, default value of 0.01 (1%).
-* The *relaxation factor* is used to calculate the next input concentration in the iterative calculation, default of 0.5.
-It is used to improve the stability of the calculation.
-Values between 0.3 - 0.7 are generally recommended - a too small relaxation factor will slow the calculation down, while a too large relaxation factor will cause too much divergence in the solution.
 * The *maximum number of iterations* is the maximum number of calculations allowed before the calculation stops.
 A default value of 1000 is used.

-Each of these values can be manually changed in the four concentration calculations using the tolerance, relaxation_factor and max_iterations keywords.
+These values can be manually changed in the four concentration calculations by specifying the tolerance and/or max_iteratoins:

 .. ipython:: python